 Most of us of a certain age have fond memories of Annette Funicello.
 She was a Mouseketeer, singer, beach party movie star, and then … what happened?
-What did Annette doing after the Mickey Mouse Club?
+What did Annette do after the Mickey Mouse Club?

 Annette the Mouseketeer